History of the Longwood Fire Department

 Early settlers in America depended on neighbors to come to their aid during fire emergencies.
-Upon seeing a column of smoke, men, women, and children would rush to form a fire brigade.
+Upon seeing a column of smoke, men, women, and children would rush to form the fire brigade.
 Community members were, in a sense, all members of a “volunteer fire department.”
 From the humble beginning of "neighbors helping neighbors,” organized volunteer fire departments came into being.
 This was true in Longwood, as in other areas of the country.

 The Longwood Fire Department, staffed by volunteers, was established in 1923.
 When there were sufficient funds in the city coffers, the first Longwood fire engine was purchased.